djarnis73/jpa-table-backed-enum/readme.md

 >The entity class must not be final.
 No methods or persistent instance variables of the entity class may be final.

 However [Hibernate documentation](https://docs.jboss.org/hibernate/orm/5.4/userguide/html_single/Hibernate_User_Guide.html#entity-pojo) states that
+> Hibernate, however, is not as strict in its requirements

+So after some experimentation I managed to define an enum as an entity.

+One of the key points is the EnumAsEntityInterceptor, which deals with instantiation, since an enum does not have a constructor